PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

 - During the labs we will just modify the values file included inside ___Values___ folder.
 This way, we can manage the ___SimplestLab___ deployment parameters.

+>IMPORTANT NOTE: For now on we will use Simplestlab_WORKSPACE instead of the original Simplestlab folder, although you may read Simplestlab.
+You have copied the complete content without the .git files to be able to use all the GitLab respositories for managing all code changes.
+You can use Git commands to initialize the git local repository.

 ## GitLab Installation